-U of A undertakes a fully integrated approach to human health and wellness research and training, one that addresses the full spectrum of human health determinants, including clinical factors and predispositions, socio-political and economic environments, and individual characteristics and behaviors.
+The U of A undertakes a fully integrated approach to human health and wellness research and training, one that addresses the full spectrum of human health determinants, including clinical factors and predispositions, sociopolitical and economic environments, and individual characteristics and behaviour.
 Activities advance and integrate discovery research, translational research, and clinical research across medical and life sciences, health professions, computing sciences, economics and law, nanoscience, engineering, and technology assessment.

-Capacity has increased in the areas of mental and family health; environmental health sciences; individual behavioural determinants of health (e.g., lifestyle, nutrition exercise; sports medicine); neurosciences for motor and cognitive rehabilitation and skill development; patient health management; pharmaceutical sciences; community health service delivery; knowledge translation and health care systems; prions; cardiology and neurosurgery; biochemistry (prions); microbiology and immunology (viruses); pediatric illnesses and diseases; medical genetics; oncology; health economics; global health; diagnostic imaging; emergency medicine; and dentistry.
-Intended capacity growth is planned in many of these areas as well as for speech pathology/audiology; pharmacology; family medicine; and internal medicine.
+Capacity has increased in the areas of mental and family health, environmental health sciences, individual behavioural determinants of health (e.g., lifestyle, nutrition, exercise, and sports medicine), neurosciences for motor and cognitive rehabilitation and skill development, patient health management, pharmaceutical sciences, community health service delivery, knowledge translation and health-care systems, prions, cardiology and neurosurgery, biochemistry (prions), microbiology and immunology (viruses), pediatric illnesses and diseases, medical genetics, oncology, health economics, global health, diagnostic imaging, emergency medicine, and dentistry.
+Intended capacity growth is planned in many of these areas as well as for speech pathology and audiology, pharmacology, family medicine, and internal medicine.

 Impact on Alberta.
-Strategically, the U of A developed its health research expertise and reputation primarily around a small set of health and wellness concerns (e.g., chronic diseases; cardiology; oncology; infectious diseases; mental health; and special populations), with significant capital and operating investment in facilities for medical research, clinical research, and advanced clinical treatments.
+Strategically, the U of A developed its health research expertise and reputation primarily around a small set of health and wellness concerns (e.g., chronic diseases, cardiology, oncology, infectious diseases, mental health, and special populations), with significant capital and operating investment in facilities for medical research, clinical research, and advanced clinical treatments.
 It has enhanced its impact with increased investment in translational research; social, cultural, environmental, and population health influences on individual and community health; biomedical engineering; health economics; and patient management and care.
 The Edmonton Clinic Health Academy supports institutional and provincial objectives for inter- and intra-professional health and wellness research and training.

 The U of A continues to advance a range of priorities and objectives for Alberta Innovates - Health Solutions and for Alberta Health Services, from improved health delivery systems to personalized medicine.
 Research chairs established in conjunction with Capital Health and AI-HS also provide targeted capacity in areas of provincial priority, including emergency medicine, surgical simulation, cardiology, public health, epigenetics, and health outcomes.
-Finally, the U of A's five-year contract to serve as one of 11 evidence-based practice centres with the US Agency for Healthcare Research and Quality will connect external expertise and capacity with Alberta stakeholders and issues.
+Finally, the U of A's five-year contract to serve as one of 11 evidence-based practice centres with the U.S. Agency for Healthcare Research and Quality will connect external expertise and capacity with Alberta stakeholders and issues.